lewazo/boreale/README.md

 To delete a user, use the CLI's `users remove` command.

 ### Public domains
+**Note:** Starting with Traefik v2.0, adding public domains isn't necessary anymore because we can choose which routers forwards the auth to Boréale by adding or not the middleware to routers.
+For Traefik v1.x, this isn't possible because the configuration is global; all requests are forwarded to Boréale.
+Public domains are the only way to have a 'whitelist' for those versions.

-A public domain is a FQDN that is meant to access a public server, i.e., it shouldn't ask for any authentication when visiting that domain.
+A public domain is a FQDN that is meant to access a public server, i.e., it shouldn't ask the user to authenticate when visiting this domain.
+This acts as a kind of whitelist for your domains.

 To list all public domains, use the CLI's `domains` command.